Bogeee/IUM-2022-23/README.md

 - [Sqflite](https://pub.dev/packages/sqflite), used to interact with a local SQLite Database.
 - [Bcrypt](https://pub.dev/packages/bcrypt), used to store hashed passwords in the database.
 We are using `bcrypt` with the **Cost Factor** to `10`.
 - [Flutter Webview](https://pub.dev/packages/webview_flutter), used to show the **Registration page** website in the app.
+- [Path Provider](https://pub.dev/packages/path_provider), used to access the most common directories of the local storage.

 ### Authors